-History buffs will appreciate the historical flavor of Lake Charles.
-Walk the neighborhoods to take in the stately southern homes, and if you are a foodie, you will want to seek out some of the small local eateries serving up top Cajun and creole dishes from generations-old recipes.
+You will find plenty of rewarding things to do in Lake Charles.
+Walk the neighborhoods to take in the stately southern homes, and if you're a foodie, seek out some of the small local eateries serving up top Cajun and creole dishes from generations-old recipes.

-1 Creole Nature Trail & Adventure Point
+1. Walk the Creole Nature Trail & Adventure Point

 Address: 1205 N. Lakeshore Drive, Lake Charles, Louisiana

 Keep your camera ready as you get an intimate look at the natural habitats of herons, raptors, alligators, bobcats, and other wildlife.
 The ecotour takes you deep into 50,000 acres of protected habitat, allowing you to see plants and animals in fresh and saltwater marshes with uninterrupted access.

 Address: 358 Chalkley Road, Ball City, Louisiana

-3 Mardi Gras Museum
+3. Mardi Gras Museum of Imperial Calcasieu

 Learn about the significance of the festival, costume design, the 12th night celebrations, and parades.
 You can even climb aboard a Mardi Gras parade float in one of the rooms.
 If you are lucky, you might even stumble on a King Cake decorating lesson and sample some of the leftovers.